RiyadhKh4n/cmarket/README.md

     ### Project Structure

-    (WEBSITE) will be developed using Django, as a result I will split the program functionality into separate apps.
+    cMarket will be developed using Django, as a result I will split the program functionality into separate apps.
 A Django application is a Python package that is specifically inteded for use in a Django project.
 For my project I will create six apps; Home, Products, Bag, Profiles, Checkout and Wishlist.

     Home:
     - To display the Home page (index.html)